Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.

 On 8 September 2022 the then Prime Minister announced a new Energy Price Guarantee (EPG) would be introduced on 1 October, to cap typical consumption at £2,500 a year.
 This limited increases in typical bills to 27% in October 2022.

 The EPG became less generous in July 2023, increasing to £3,000 a year.
 However, a fall in the price cap in July 2023 meant that the EPG no longer set maximum prices and consumer bills fell.
-The price cap is due to fall again in October 2023.
+The price cap fell again in October 2023.

 Oil prices spiked after Russia’s 2022 invasion of Ukraine.
 They fell for much of the second half of 2022 and the first half of 2023.
 UK road fuel prices peaked at new record levels in July 2022.
 They fell for much of the following year before starting to increase again in late summer 2023.